Sean Kirwan is in his sixth season at Virginia and his eighth season under Lars Tiffany.

 A native of New Jersey, where he attended Mountain Lakes High School, Kirwan graduated from Tufts in 2012, where he broke single season and career goal scoring records with 66 goals in 2011 and 150 career goals.
 An All-American in 2011 and 2012, he was also an Academic All-American and team captain in 2012 as well as winning the NCAA Division III National Championship with the school in 2010.

 Kirwan and his wife, the former Taylor Smith of Guilford, Conn., reside in the Charlottesville area.
-The couple has one son, Cameron.
+The couple have two sons, Cameron and Calvin.